Biomedical Engineering Society

 V2: Further Developments and Design

 Throughout the Fall of 2023, we have continued to modify and advance our designs made from the previous year.
 Much work has been made related to the steering mechanism and control center for this adaptive design.
 Our teams have also grown and we now have four solid areas of focus: Steering, Controls, Electronics, and Legal.
-In 2024, we hope to obtain a street-legal car and begin implementing our design into the vehicle.
+In the Spring of 2024, we were able to obtain a street-legal Subaru Baja to begin the implementation process.

 Steering